Severe Weather 101

 There is no clear distinction between storms that do and do not produce hailstones.
 Nearly all severe thunderstorms probably produce hail aloft, though it may melt before reaching the ground.

-Multi-cell thunderstorms produce many hailstones, but not usually the largest hailstones.
-In the life cycle of the multi-cell thunderstorm, the mature stage is relatively short so there is not much time for growth of the hailstone.
+Multi-cell thunderstorms produce many hailstones, but they are not usually very large.
+In the life cycle of the multi-cell thunderstorm, the mature stage is relatively short so there is not much time for hailstones to grow.

-Supercell thunderstorms have sustained updrafts that support large hail formation by repeatedly lifting the hailstones into the very cold air at the top of the thunderstorm cloud.
+In contrast, supercell thunderstorms have sustained updrafts that support large hail formation by repeatedly lifting the hailstones into the very cold air at the top of the thunderstorm cloud where they can accumulate more layers of ice.
 In general, hail 2 inches (5 cm) or larger in diameter is associated with supercells.
-Non-supercell storms are capable of producing golf ball size hail.

-What we do: NSSL is developing techniques to used dual-polarized radar data in short-term computer forecast models to improve forecasts of hail and large hail.
+What we do: NSSL is developing techniques to use dual-polarized radar data in short-term computer forecast models to improve forecasts of hail and large hail.
+Dual polarized radar data gives meteorologists information on the size of hail particles within a storm, as well as the distribution of hail sizes.